50 Examples of employee evaluation comments that boost performance – Download PDF Here

 Boosting an employee’s performance through performance reviews can be difficult, particularly when managers have to discuss areas that an employee needs to improve upon.
 When done correctly, an employee can leave the meeting room feeling motivated to change and grow.
 However, when done poorly, as is often the case, employees feel downtrodden, uninspired, and unhappy.

-By using these fifty employee evaluation comment examples as inspiration for their performance review meetings, it can help employees to feel heard and respected, even in instances where their performance needs improvement.
+By using these fifty employee evaluation comment examples as inspiration for their performance review meetings, it can help employees to feel heard and respected, even in instances where their performance and goals needs improvement.

 Frequently asked questions on performance review comments: